SergioRoldan/Seths-Network/README.md

 figure

-If we click on Update channel,
+If we click on Update channel...

 //Video